DrkDevil/AMFO-BaseApp-w-Roles/README.md

 ## Install
 Download the project via github.
-Use your preferred terminal and go to the directory you downloaded the project files to.
+Use your preferred terminal and go to the directory you downloaded the project files.

 Run `npm i` to install all dependencies.